shwetasshinde24/Panoply/index.md

 The Linux SGX developer environment comprises of hardware with SGX support, bios support for SGX, the SGX driver, the SGX SDK, and the SGX Platform Software.
 Out of these, the hardware support epends on your processor and the BIOS support is provided by the vendor.
 The SGX driver, SDK and PSW are provided by Intel.

-### Hardware Requirements

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer nec odio.
-Praesent libero.
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
-Duis sagittis ipsum.
-Praesent mauris.
-Fusce nec tellus sed augue semper porta.
-Mauris massa.
-Vestibulum lacinia arcu eget nulla.
-Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
-Curabitur sodales ligula in libero.

-### Enable SGX in BIOS

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Integer nec odio.
-Praesent libero.
-Sed cursus ante dapibus diam.
-Sed nisi.
-Nulla quis sem at nibh elementum imperdiet.
-Duis sagittis ipsum.
-Praesent mauris.
-Fusce nec tellus sed augue semper porta.
-Mauris massa.
-Vestibulum lacinia arcu eget nulla.
-Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
-Curabitur sodales ligula in libero.

-#### Quick test for checking hardware support and BIOS Settings
+### Hardware Support and BIOS Settings

 * Check if your machine is listed in the following list of hardware which supports Intel SGX [https://github.com/ayeks/SGX-hardware](https://github.com/ayeks/SGX-hardware)

+* Ensure that you have enables SGX support in your BIOS.

 * Run the test-sgx.c code from [https://github.com/ayeks/SGX-hardware](https://github.com/ayeks/SGX-hardware) to quickly  check if  SGX is available for your CPU and enabled in BIOS.

 ### Software Requirements

-Following is the software configuration that required for Intel SGX SDK and Panoply.
+Following is the software configuration required for Intel SGX SDK and Panoply.

 * [Ubuntu* Desktop-14.04-LTS 64bits](http://old-releases.ubuntu.com/releases/trusty/ubuntu-14.04.1-desktop-amd64.iso)